JJ/hoborg/text/text.md

 "What now?"
 Said Frank.

-"In a couple of days you're taking the airship to Albuquerque, take one week, or two, and report to the office there."
+"In a couple of days you're travelling  to Albuquerque via airship and a few stops in the middle.
+Don't worry, it's going to be safe and, for the time being, nobody seems to have missed a mechanical man anywhere, although the circus may have reported your other identity missing for work.
+No big deal, anyways.
+When you've arrived there,  take one week, or two, and then report to the office."

 "I knew that, man.
-I meant what happens to Manuel."
+I meant what is going to happen to Manuel."

 Gary smiled broadly.

 "I don't think you should be concerned with that.
-You mission is over, and we are all very grateful for it.
-But I can tell you that he's been taken to one such Doctor Tesla for examinations.
+You mission is over, and we are all very grateful for it, your country is too, and you'll be duly rewarded.
+But I can tell you that he's going to be taken to one such Doctor Tesla for examinations.
 And then, who knows."

 "This Doc.
-Will he break it up?
+Will that doc break it up?
 It's working perfectly, you know."
 Frank Said.

 "Of course it is, my good boy, of course it is.
-What it's not is your concern right now.
-Take a rest now, write your reports when you're done, and then go back home."
+What it's not is your concern right now or any time in the future.
+Take a rest now, write your reports when you're done with that, and then go back home."
 Said Gary, giving him the back and returning to the office.
 He motioned the man who had come with him.
 "Clark, show him around and keep him comfortable, cuddle him if he asks to.
 He's a hero of the democracy and the American dream, you know."

 "And who isn't?"
-Answered Clark.
+Clark said.
 "C'mon, boy, it's over now, let's go."

 "Yes, over and out.
 All over and all out."
-Answered Frank, and he accompanied Clark without saying another word.
+Answered Frank.
+He accompanied Clark without saying another word.

 *revise*